 Two sides of the same coin.
-Two sisters reacting differently to the same deep-seated fear.
-If I don’t achieve I’m not worth anything.
+Two sisters reacting differently to the same deep-seated fear: If I don’t achieve I have no value.

-Whichever category you find yourself fitting into, the solutions are the same.
-Here’s what I’ve learned will help you move forward in a smoother and more sustainable way:
+Whichever category you find yourself in, the solutions are the same.
+Here’s what will help you move forward in a smoother and more sustainable way:

-- Both types overschedule and suffer for it, so it’s a necessary first step to create a more spacious schedule.
-Learn to say no to yourself and others, in order to give yourself a reasonable chance to go through with what you set out to do.
+- Both types overschedule and suffer for it, so a necessary first step is to create a more spacious schedule.
+Practice saying no to yourself and others.
+Give yourself a reasonable chance to go through with what you decide to do.

-Saying yes to everything has been one of your strategies for getting approval, so changing this will bring fear to the surface, and you need to learn how to deal with it.
-(If you are a Creative Doer student, lesson 2, Sacred priorities, and lesson 4, Use your fear, have got you covered.
-If you’re not, read this and this and this for more inspiration.)
+Saying yes to everything has been a strategy for getting approval.
+Changing it will bring fear to the surface, and you need to learn how to deal with it.
+(I dive deeper into this in the Creative Doer book.
+Or you can read this and this and this for more inspiration.)

-- Both overestimate the value of getting things done over the value of a good process.
-They ignore – or don’t know how to pay attention to – how it feels in the mean time, how it feels to actually do the work, and so they miss all those opportunities to adjust and tweak the work along the way.
-Paying attention to how it feels is your new homework, and it will not only improve the quality of your work, but lead you to a creative life that actually fits who you are and what you truly want to achieve.
+- Both value getting things done over a good process.
+They ignore – or don’t know how to pay attention to – how it feels to actually do the work, and so they miss the opportunities to adjust and tweak the work along the way.
+Paying attention to how it feels is your new homework, and it will not only improve the quality of your work but help you create a sustainable and enjoyable creative life.

-- Both take everything much too seriously.
-The overachiever and the procrastinator firmly believe that real work is hard and costly.
-Inviting play into their lives and work again is not just a kind recommendation, but a necessary step.
+- Both the overachiever and the procrastinator believe that real work is hard and costly.
+Inviting a bit of lightness and play into their lives and work again is not just a kind recommendation, but a necessary step.

-Shift into play mindset.
 Do something that helps you forget yourself.
-Something that makes you laugh and relax.
-It doesn’t really matter if it looks like play or not, as long as it has those qualities.
+Something that makes you laugh and relax and help you put things into perspective.
 Nothing loosens the grip of fear like playfulness.
 Nothing gets your creative flow going better.

-- Both think it’s entirely up to them.
-They both carry the whole world on their shoulders.
-And they both grossly overestimate the disaster that would ensue, should they put down their load for a second or two.
+- Both think it’s all up to them.
+They both carry the whole world on their shoulder and they grossly overestimate the disaster that would ensue, should they put down their load for a second or two.

-Ultimately, it comes down to how you perceive the universe you live in.
+Ultimately, it comes down to how you perceive the universe we live in.
 If I say that your creative dream comes to you wanting to be born, and that when you take it on, you’re stepping into co-creation with that dream, would you believe me?
-Could it be that the creative powers of this universe are waiting to support you?
-Waiting for you to get out of your own way and invite them in?
+Could it be that the muse (the creative powers of this universe) is waiting to support you?
+Waiting for you to get out of your own way?

-Can you trust that your work, your dream, comes with its own divine timing, and that as long as you do the work and pay attention to the guidance, you don’t have to figure it all out in advance?
+Can you trust that your work, your dream, comes with its own divine timing, and that you don’t have to figure it all out in advance?
 You don’t have to force anything into being.
-If the dream is true, it wants to happen.
-No need to push through.
-No reason to push away.
+No need to push forward.
+No reason to run and hide.

 If you knew this to be true, what would change about how you do your work?